 \subsection{Handling Uncertainty for Robust Estimation}

-We propose an effective approach to boost the performance of 6D pose estimation at inference time by utilizing the uncertainty via the diffusion models.
-DiffusionNOCS can estimate multiple possible NOCS maps based on the different input noise, even if with the same conditioning.
+We propose an effective approach to boost the performance of 6D pose estimation at inference time via multiple noise sampling.
+DiffusionNOCS can estimate multiple possible NOCS maps from the different input noises, even if with the same conditioning.
 In other words, possible multiple poses can be estimated via multiple noise inputs as shown in \autoref{fig:selection}.
-As the confidence value of the estimated pose is calculated by TEASER++ \cite{Yang20tro-teaser}, we can perform inference with different noises as batch inputs, then select the pose with highest confidence as a final result.
-In this work we take the inliers rate from the TEASER++ rotation estimate as the confidence value.
-This approach significantly improves robustness, as shown in \autoref{tab:ablation1}.
+At inference time, we can input multiple noises as a batch, then select one estimated pose with the highest confidence as a final result.
+In this work, we take the inliers rate from the TEASER++ rotation estimate as the confidence value.
+This approach significantly improves the robustness of pose estimation, as shown in \autoref{tab:ablation1}.
 Moreover, multiple estimated poses can be leveraged by various downstream tasks, such as grasping and placing.
-For example, if multiple high-confidence poses exist, the best grasping pose can be selected by considering collision or kinematics constraints.
-To grasp the mug handle properly, the shape of rotation distribution can be leveraged to measure the uncertainty, as shown in \autoref{fig:simple_overview} and \autoref{fig:symmetry}.
+For example, if multiple high-confidence poses exist, the best grasping or placing pose can be selected by considering collision or kinematics constraints.
+As another example, to grasp the mug handle properly, the shape of rotation distribution can be used to measure the pose ambiguity as shown in \autoref{fig:simple_overview} and \autoref{fig:symmetry}.